AlexBander/pitchme/PITCHME.md

 Git-commit on any branch and push your PITCHME.md to GitHub, GitLab or Bitbucket.

+Note:
+Remember to explain why it's for everyone: no sign-up, nothing to install.
+Just MD.
+Then git-commit.

+---

 ---

 <span style="color: #e49436">STEP 3.
 GET THE WORD OUT!</span>